ezmac/bean_counter/README.md

 ## Architecture

 Bean Counter has a backend server (node.js), a MySQL database to back it, and a client written in python.
 Display is done through javascript using the server's json data.
+I put angular on it for fun, but it's not cleaned or separated.

 ### Client